 A Participant's Job Plan outlines their Mutual Obligation Requirements.
-Providers need to ensure that Participants with Mutual Obligation Requirements have a Job Plan in place at all times and that the Participants understand their Mutual Obligation Requirements.
+Providers need to ensure that Participants with Mutual Obligation Requirements have a Job Plan in place at all times and that Participants understand their Mutual Obligation Requirements.

-Meeting a Points Requirement is one of the core Mutual Obligation Requirements for a Participant.
-The Points Target starts at 100 points and can be reduced based on a Participant's personal circumstances and local labour market conditions.
-Under the PBAS, Participants have flexibility and choice as to how they meet their Points Target.
-Participants will undertake tasks and Activities, including any minimum Job Search Requirement, and will gain points to meet their Points Target, each month.
+In a Participant's Job Plan, meeting a Points Requirement, which includes a Points Target and Job Search Requirement, is one of the core Mutual Obligation Requirements for a Participant.
+The maximum Points Requirement to meet each month is 100 points and this can be reduced based on a Participant's personal circumstances and local labour market conditions.
+Under the PBAS, Participants have flexibility and choice as to how they meet their Points Requirement.
+Participants can undertake tasks and Activities, including any Job Search Requirement to gain points to meet their Points Requirement, each month.